elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-role-of-the-nucleus-in-an-atom.md

 url: /learn/biology/questions/what-is-the-role-of-the-nucleus-in-an-atom
 score: -1.0
 related_article1:
-    id: 167410
+    id: 167398
-    title: Describe the structure and function of the methyl group.
+    title: >-
+        What is the definition of matter and how does it differ from elements?
     subject: Biology
-    url: /learn/biology/questions/describe-the-structure-and-function-of-the-methyl-group
+    url: /learn/biology/questions/what-is-the-definition-of-matter-and-how-does-it-differ-from-elements
 related_article2:
-    id: 167412
+    id: 167422
-    title: Explain the structure and function of the hydroxyl group.
+    title: >-
+        Why is the periodic table important for predicting the properties of elements?
     subject: Biology
-    url: /learn/biology/questions/explain-the-structure-and-function-of-the-hydroxyl-group
+    url: /learn/biology/questions/why-is-the-periodic-table-important-for-predicting-the-properties-of-elements
 related_article3:
-    id: 167411
+    id: 167421
-    title: What is the role of the carbonyl group in biological molecules?
+    title: >-
+        How is the periodic table organized and what is the significance of groups and periods?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-the-carbonyl-group-in-biological-molecules
+    url: /learn/biology/questions/how-is-the-periodic-table-organized-and-what-is-the-significance-of-groups-and-periods
 related_article4:
-    id: 167419
+    id: 167418
+    title: >-
-    title: What is the difference between molecules and compounds?
+        Explain the difference between cations and anions.
     subject: Biology
-    url: /learn/biology/questions/what-is-the-difference-between-molecules-and-compounds
+    url: /learn/biology/questions/explain-the-difference-between-cations-and-anions
 related_article5:
-    id: 167421
+    id: 167404
-    title: How is the periodic table organized and what is the significance of groups and periods?
+    title: >-
+        What distinguishes polar covalent bonds from non-polar covalent bonds?
     subject: Biology
-    url: /learn/biology/questions/how-is-the-periodic-table-organized-and-what-is-the-significance-of-groups-and-periods
+    url: /learn/biology/questions/what-distinguishes-polar-covalent-bonds-from-nonpolar-covalent-bonds
 ---

 &nbsp;